 Tips for selecting objects:

-You may find the second technique more convenient than using the target glyph, because you can manipulate applications before actually selecting an object.
+You may find the second technique more convenient than using the target icon, because you can manipulate applications before actually selecting an object.
 For example, you can open the tested application window containing the desired control and so on.
-Unlike using the target glyph, with this technique, you can point to popup windows, tooltips, and other objects that are hidden in the application when being inactive.
+Unlike using the target icon, with this technique, you can point to popup windows, tooltips, and other objects that are hidden in the application when being inactive.

 Despite the way you specify the object name, you can change or correct it directly in the Object box.